-From 1 April 2020, the reporting requirements for investment income are changing.
+From 1 April 2020, the reporting requirements for investment income have changed.

 If you attribute income you need to send us the following information at the end of the year: